smor777/Simple-Virus/README.md

 # Simple-Virus
 A small harmless "virus" for the purpose of education.
-Not harm is intended.
+No harm is intended.
 Initial Release.
 Nothing more.
 To Kill:
 1. Open Task Manager
 2. Find Virus4Log.exe